‘Yellowstone’ boasts Costner, strong Native American co-star

 That dream has yet to be fulfilled, but Birmingham said it allowed him to make an instant connection with fellow actor-musician Jeff Bridges when they had just a few days to rehearse their roles as longtime friends in “Hell or High Water.”

-Birmingham marvels at what’s happened since he decided as a teenager he’d rather be on the street in San Francisco (before becoming a ward of the court and entering a boys’ home) and find his own path.
+Birmingham marvels at what’s happened since he decided as a teenager he would rather be on the street in San Francisco (before becoming a ward of the court and entering a boys’ home) and find his own path.

 “The events of my life unfolded in such a way that they placed me in places I never would have imagined.
 And the only way that I could move forward was to trust,” Birmingham said.